 The emissions modeling process, performed using SMOKE v3.1 apportions the emissions inventories into the grid cells used by CMAQ and temporalizes the emissions into hourly values.
 In addition, the pollutants in the inventories (e.g., NOx and VOC) are split into the chemical species needed by CMAQ.
 For the purposes of preparing the CMAQ- ready emissions, the broader NEI emissions inventories are split into emissions modeling "platform" sectors; and biogenic emissions are added along with emissions from other sources other than the NEI, such as the Canadian, Mexican, and offshore inventories.
-The significance of an emissions sector for the emissions modeling platform is that emissions for that sector are run through all of the SMOKE programs, except the final merge, independently from emissions in the other sectors.
-The final merge program called Mrggrid combines the sector-specific gridded, speciated and temporalized emissions to create the final CMAQ-ready emissions inputs.
+The significance of an emissions sector for the emissions modeling platform is that it is run through all of the s programs, except the final merge, independently from the other sectors.
+The final merge program called Mrggrid combines the sector- specific gridded, speciated and temporalized emissions to create the final CMAQ-ready emissions inputs.

-Table 3-1 presents the sectors in the emissions modeling platform used to develop 2010 emissions for this project.
-The sector abbreviations are provided in italics; these abbreviations are used in the SMOKE modeling scripts, the inventory file names, and throughout the remainder of this section.
-Annual 2010 emission summaries for the U.S. anthropogenic sectors are shown in Table 3-2 (i.e., biogenic emissions are excluded).
+Table 3-1 presents the sectors in the emissions modeling platform used to develop 2009 emissions for this project.
+The sector abbreviations are provided in italics; these abbreviations are used in the SMOKE modeling scripts and inventory file names and throughout the remainder of this section.
+Annual 2009 emission summaries for the U.S. anthropogenic sectors are shown in Table 3-2 (i.e., biogenic emissions are excluded).
 Table 3-3 provides a summary of emissions for the anthropogenic sectors containing Canadian, Mexican and offshore sources.
-State total emissions for each sector are provided in Appendix B, a workbook entitled "Appendix_B_2010_emissions_totals_by_sector.xlsx".
+State total emissions for each sector are provided in Appendix A, a workbook entitled "Appendix_A_2009_emissions_totals_by_sector.xlsx".